muhammedkhaled95/Matering-Embedded-Systems-Diploma/UNIT 2 C PROGRAMMING/README.md

 # Matering-Embedded-Systems-Diploma
-This is my journey learning embeddes software development
+This is my journey learning embedded software development.

+UNIT 2: This will be a portal to all C programming learning experience.